danbopes/mtgbot-irc/ABOUT.md

 **Can I still contact Danbopes?**

 I'm still available on twitter [@danbopes](http://twitter.com/danbopes), but I will not be around in Twitch chat until my ban is lifted.

+**Why is !`cardname` no longer working?**

+I decided that with so many bots in channels now-a-days (moobot, nightbot, fishbot, etc...), this functionality conflicted a lot with commands of these bots.
+Now, you will need to prefix the cardname with !card or !oracle, and it should work like normal.
+I may add functionality for streamers to re-enable this option for specific channels in the future.